rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 There is just too much extraneous load at this level (I will discuss this more in [Bugs](#bugs-and-metacognition) section).
 Abstractions are needed.
 I call code without adequate abstraction a _brute force_. _Brute force code_ has many heterogeneous, idiosyncratic pieces.
 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
+_To clarify, in this argument applying cognitive load theory to programming does not translate to "imperative is complex", rather it translates to "too much of imperative in one place (logically coupled) is complex"._
 Unfortunately, programming abstractions are nontrivial.
 That makes them hard to learn, but what is worse is that developers and language designers sometimes (if not often) mess them up.
 I will provide evidence for this in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).

 [^concrete]: As a side note, concrete thinking is not always bad.
 An interesting article on this in a broader context: [_add_blank_target Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).